argoproj-labs/argocd-agent/ROADMAP.md

 ## Scalability

+* Make the principal elastic and highly available, i.e. support mechanisms such as HPA
 * Provide Application backends other than the Kubernetes API (for example, a database or a more scalable key-value store) to support more than a couple of thousands of clusters